ynput/ayon-launcher/README.md

 Introduction
 ------------

 Desktop application launcher for AYON pipeline.
 You need AYON launcher to be able to interact with any of the integrated applications. it acts as the main entry point into the pipeline for all artists publishing and loading data with AYON.
-Even though AYON launcher is a standalone destkop application, it doesn't do anything until it's connected to an AYON server instance .
+Even though AYON launcher is a standalone destkop application, it doesn't do anything until it's connected to an AYON server instance.

+The documentation is not up-to-date as development is still in progress and code is changing every day.

 To get all the information about the project, go to [AYON.io](https://ayon.ynput.io)